AD-Vega/rtl-power-fftw/README.md

    -h,  --help
      Displays usage information and exits.

+   Obtain power spectrum from RTL device using FFTW library.
 ```

 A note about the integration time is in order: the integration time